PagerDuty/public-support-scripts/custom_field/README.md

 ## Errors

-Errors are printed to the terminal as they happen, and are also recorded in a log file named after the requester_email.
-The log file will tell you the HTTP status, the response body, and the attempted payload or query.
+Errors are printed to the terminal as they happen.
+The script will continue to create custom fields and print errors for the failed ones.

 ## Reference